digiltd/oh-rtd-test/URTSI-Binding.md

+Documentation of the Somfy URTSI II binding Bundle

 ## Introduction

 The **Somfy URTSI II binding bundle** is available as a separate (optional) download.
 If you want to communicate with a Somfy URTSI II device, please place this bundle in the folder ${openhab_home}/addons and add binding information to your configuration.
 See the following sections on how to do this.